shellphish/ictf-website/index.md

 # iCTF: the International Capture The Flag Competition

 The International Capture The Flag ("iCTF") is a distributed, wide-area security exercise, which aims to test the security skills of the participants.
-The iCTF is one of the world's largest and longest-running educational hacking competitions, and has the goal of educating students about security-related topics in a live setting.
+The iCTF is one of the world's largest and longest-running educational hacking competitions and has the goal of educating students about security-related topics in a live setting.

 iCTF 2023
 ---------

-The iCTF 2023 will take place on December 2, 2023 at 10 am Pacific Time to December 3, 2023 at 4 pm, Pacific Time.
+The iCTF 2023 will take place on December 2, 2023, at 10 am Pacific Time to December 3, 2023, at 4 pm, Pacific Time.
-Registration deadline is November 24th at 11:59 pm Pacific Time.
+Registration deadline is November 24th, 2023, at 11:59 pm Pacific Time.

 This edition of the competition has a different design and scope with respect to previous editions of the iCTF, so read the rules and instructions carefully.